Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Results on real data I: GW190521 as a boson-star merger

 Fig.~\ref{fig:maxL} shows the whitened data of the Hanford, Livingston and Virgo detectors at the time of GW190521, for both the case of $h(t)$ and $\Psi_4(t)$.
 Together, we overlay the maximum likelihood waveforms returned by the BBH model and by both our strain and $\psi_4$-based analyses when using our equal-mass Proca star mergers.
 First, we note that the two latter analyses return essentially identical waveforms, once again showing that both analyses are equivalent modulo systematic errors coming from the obtention of $h(t)$.

 Table~\ref{tab:logb_21g} shows the natural logarithm of the Bayes factor ($\log\cal{B}$) for our different models under different choices of the distance prior.
-First, we note that for the same prior and model the $\Psi_4$ and strain analyses produce almost identical results.
+First, we note that for the same prior and waveform model, the $\Psi_4$ and strain analyses produce almost identical results.
 Second, consistently with Ref.~\cite{Bustillo:2021proca1}, the first column shows that when attaching to the standard distance prior which is uniform in co-moving volume, both the equal and unequal-mass models yield $\log\cal{B}$ only slightly larger than the BBH model.
-In particular, using $\Psi_4$ as our reference analysis, the unequal-mass model is $e^{1.5}\simeq 4.5$ times more probable than the BBH one.
+In particular, using $\Psi_4$ as our reference analysis, the equal (unequal-mass) model is $e^{0.8}\simeq 2$ ($e^{1.7}\simeq 5.5$) times more probable than the BBH one.
 The second column shows results obtained under the assumption of a uniform distance prior.
-Although this is considered to be rather nonphysical, this prior effectively removes the intrinsic bias towards louder sources (as circular BBHs) that can be observed from much further away than much weaker head-on mergers, presents in the previous prior.
-In other words, the goal of using the uniform prior is to get a estimate of what would happen once numerical simulations for less eccentric configurations of Proca star mergers become available.
-Once again, if using our $\Psi_4$-analysis as a reference, the equal and unequal-mass models are favoured with probabilities $e^{3}=20:1$ and $e^{3.8}=44:1$ with respect to the BBH case.
+Although this can be considered to be rather nonphysical, this prior effectively removes the intrinsic bias towards louder sources (as circular BBHs) that can be observed from much further away than much weaker head-on mergers, which was induced by the previous prior. \ncor{Alternatively, results obtained under the uniform prior can be considered as crude estimates of what would happen once numerical simulations for (intrinsically louder) less eccentric configurations of Proca star mergers become available \footnote{Here, we make the crude assumption that, for suitable combinations of the binary parameters, we would be similar merger-ringdown signals as those obtained for our head-on mergers.}}.
+Once again, using our $\Psi_4$-analysis as a reference, the equal and unequal-mass models are favoured with probabilities $e^{3.3}=27:1$ and $e^{4.2}=67:1$ with respect to the BBH case.
 These results are perfectly consistent with those obtained from the analysis of strain data and with those reported in Ref.~\cite{Bustillo:2021proca1}.